dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-mongodb.md

 docker run --detach --publish 3000:3000 nest-docker
 ```

 We have 2 parameters in this command, that's `--detach` and `--publish 3000:3000`.
-So remember that contianers runs in isolation, hence we are not able to connect to it unless we publish it.
+So remember that containers run in isolation, hence we are not able to connect to it unless we publish it.
 To publish a port for our container, we used the `--publish` flag (-p for short) on the docker run command.
 The format of the `--publish` command is `[host port]:[container port]`.
 We can then access our application running in the `container port` via the `host port`.
 While `--detach` basically runs our container in detached mode or in the background so that our terminal (which where we ran the command) will not have it connected.

 ![Screenshot of Docker Desktop containers](/images/posts/local-development-setup-for-nestjs-projects-with-mongodb/docker-desktop-containers.png)